geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

   To determine your true storage needs, first ``ssh`` into the instance and run a 1-week inversion for your region of interest.
 When the 1-week inversion is complete, check how much storage has been used.
   From there, you can scale-up the storage according to your actual period of interest.
+Consider that the AMI itself takes about 20 GB of storage.

-  For example, if the 1-week inversion occupies 75/100 GB and you want to perform a 1-year inversion, then increasing your storage to 5 TB will leave you with at least 1 TB of additional space to work with once the inversion is complete.
+  For example, if after the 1-week inversion you find that 75/100 GB are occupied, then you should budget 75 - 20 = 55 GB per inversion week.
+If you want to perform a 1-year inversion, then increasing the storage to 3.5 TB will leave you with about 500 GB of additional space to work with once the inversion is complete.

 .. _exportingS3-label: